 - Wild Tree Reply Comments on Staff Proposal – Program focus should be on making the most efficient technologies available and affordable, and on decreasing installation costs.

-- Wild Tree Comments on Proposed Decision and Reply Comments – While Wild Tree is disappointed that the proposed decision (“PD”) ignores the critical need to include efficiency and increased behind the meter solar capacity as part of holistic plans to decarbonize building, the PD includes some good proposals.
-The PD would have more funding dedicated to TECH on the grounds that it will be much more difficult to decarbonize existing buildings than new building, sets aside the majority of funds for disadvantaged communities and low income recipients, and includes life cycle of replaced and replacement appliances as a factor in avoided GHG emission metrics.
-The PD importantly restricts incentives for appliances, such as heat pump water heaters, that use high global warming potential (“GWP”) refrigerants.
+- Wild Tree Comments on Proposed Decision and Reply Comments – While Wild Tree is disappointed that the CPUC’s decision ignores the critical need to include efficiency and increased behind the meter solar capacity as part of holistic plans to decarbonize building, the decision included some important elements.
+More funding will be dedicated to TECH on the grounds that it will be much more difficult to decarbonize existing buildings than new building; sets aside the majority of funds for disadvantaged communities and low income recipients; and includes life cycle of replaced and replacement appliances as a factor in avoided GHG emission metrics.
+Most importantly, the CPUC has restricted incentives for appliances, such as heat pump water heaters, that use high global warming potential (“GWP”) refrigerants.
 Wild Tree continues to be the lone voice for the need to focus on increasing the market for low GWP refrigerants electric appliances given the significant contribution that high GWP refrigerants make to building GHG emissions.

 Microgrids and Grid Resiliency: CPUC proceeding R.19-09-009 to set a policy framework on the commercialization of microgrids pursuant to Senate Bill 1339 and to address approaches to increasing resiliency in the electric grid especially in regards to PG&E power shut-off.
 Wild Tree supports the growth of the use of microgrids throughout California, especially in high fire danger, rural areas dependent on lengthy transmission lines, and disadvantaged communities.
 Wild Tree is optimistic that this proceeding will result in growth of the use of microgrids and a resultant positive impact on our climate, environment, and communities but is concerned that the IOUs, especially PG&E, will attempt to utilize microgrids as a way to enable continued reliance on fossil fuels.